… or, gee … this is a tiny computer

 I needed one for my own collection ;P

 Several CLICKS later it was on a way to my place.

 I was like… WHERE IS IT !?

-Here are all the chips and PCB overview after opening it.
+Here are all the chips and PCB overviews after opening it.

-I’ve noticed that there might be a slight problem with oxidized keyboard membrane connector.
+I’ve noticed that there might be a slight problem with the oxidized keyboard membrane connector.

 That required a bit of gentle work with sandpaper.

 Also, a second strip of the connector was cut a bit and strengthened with a bit of thick PVC foil and Kapton” tape.